Kevin Porter Jr.: College career

 Porter debuted for USC on November 6, 2018, scoring 15 points off the bench on 6-of-7 shooting in an 83–62 win over Robert Morris.
 On November 20, against Missouri State, he suffered a quadriceps contusion.
 He returned on December 1 versus Nevada but left after four minutes because he was hindered by the injury.
 He missed nine games with a quad contusion, and returned again on January 10, 2019, scoring five points in 25 minutes.

-Three days later, however, he was suspended indefinitely by USC for "personal conduct issues".
+Three days later he was suspended indefinitely by USC for "personal conduct issues".
 Regardless, Porter stated that he would finish the season with the team and then played in the last three games of the season.
 He averaged 9.8 points, four rebounds, and 1.4 assists in 22 minutes a game, playing in 21 of USC's 33 games.

 At the conclusion of his freshman season, Porter announced his intention to forgo his remaining collegiate eligibility and declare for the 2019 NBA draft.

 Professional career

 Cleveland Cavaliers (2019–2021)

 In the 2019 NBA draft, Porter was selected 30th overall by the Milwaukee Bucks but was later traded to the Cleveland Cavaliers via the Detroit Pistons.
 On July 3, 2019, the Cleveland Cavaliers announced that they had signed Porter.
-On October 23, Porter made his debut in the NBA, playing in a 85–94 loss to the Orlando Magic and finishing with one rebound, two assists, and a steal.
+On October 23, Porter made his debut in the NBA, playing in an 85–94 loss to the Orlando Magic and finishing with one rebound, two assists, and a steal.
 On November 4, Porter was suspended for one game without pay for improperly making contact with a game official.
-His first NBA start for the Cavaliers would come on November 19 against the New York Knicks in a 123–105 loss where he recorded a then career-high 18 points in 31 minutes.
+His first NBA start for the Cavaliers came on November 19 against the New York Knicks in a 123–105 loss, where he recorded a then career-high 18 points in 31 minutes.

 Porter started the 2020–21 season inactive due to his off-season weapons charge, which was later dropped.
 On January 18, 2021, the Cavaliers announced that Porter would either be traded or released following an outburst regarding a locker change following the Cavaliers' acquisition of Taurean Prince from the Brooklyn Nets.
-He was ultimately traded to the Rockets three days later having not played a single game with the Cavaliers in the 2020–21 season.
+He was traded to the Rockets three days later, having not played a single game with the Cavaliers in the 2020–21 season.